bbhunter/SWFPFinder/README.md

 ### SWFPFinder (beta v.)

-SWFPFinder is an open source bash script designed to discovery the potential swf parameters on the webapps.
+SWFPFinder is a simple and open source bash script designed to discovery the potential swf parameters on the webapps.

 Install
 --